fbpx

 An image of ABC of black history book.

 Letter by letter, The ABCs of Black History celebrates a story that spans continents and centuries, triumph and heartbreak, creativity and joy.
 It’s a story of big ideas––P is for Power, S is for Science and Soul.
 Of significant moments––G is for Great Migration.
-Of iconic figures––H is for Zora Neale Hurston, X is for Malcom X. It’s an ABC book like no other, and a story of hope and love.
+Of iconic figures––H is for Zora Neale Hurston, and X is for Malcolm X. It’s an ABC book like no other and a story of hope and love.

 An image of Daddy's arms book.